atomfinger/toUUID/why_touuid.md

 assertThat(result).isEqualTo(student);
 ```

-alternatively some might have written the test above as such:
+alternatively, some might have written the test above as such:

 ```java
 UUID studentId = UUID.randomUUID();